Year groups taught: All

 Structure of course

-Students in Year and 8 will have the opportunity to experience a 1 hour lesson each week.
+Students in Year 7 will have the opportunity to experience a 1 hour lesson each week.
+Students in Year 8 will have 1 lesson a week for half a term on rotation with other subjects.

 Notation; Keyboard performance and performance techniques; Individual and Group composition; Guitar performance.
 Improvisation; The Development of Popular music From the Blues to the Beatles; Song Writing.
 Singing; World Music.